Generic Name: crizotinib (kriz OH ti nib)

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-chest pain, dry cough or cough with mucus, wheezing, feeling short of breath;
+sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.